Wild Garlic

 Wild garlic in late March

 Keep in mind that wild garlic bulbs can persist dormant in soil for up to 6 years and nothing sprayed above ground can kill dormant bulbs beneath the soil surface.
-Since any bulbs left on the ground may grow, it is important to bag , solarize, and dispose of them to ensure they can’t regrow.
+Since any bulbs left on the ground may grow, it is important to solarize them in clear bags, allowing them to cook for several weeks in full sun before disposal to ensure they can’t regrow.
 Persistent management for at least 3 or 4 years is necessary to obtain complete control.